 Volatility makes a comeback

-Volatility (VXX) has made a comeback in markets this year after a prolonged calm period.
+Volatility (VXX) has made a comeback in the markets this year after a prolonged calm.
 Last year was particularly calm as volatility plunged to a multi-decade low, but October’s elevated volatility sent equity markets into a tailspin.
-US-China (DIA) (MCHI) trade tensions, slowing global economic growth, and the Fed’s monetary policy outlook have been major sources of volatility for US markets lately.
+US–China (FXI) trade tensions, slowing global economic growth, the Fed’s latest rate hike and policy outlook, and the potential government shutdown have been major sources of volatility for US markets lately.

-The CBOE (Chicago Board Options Exchange) Volatility Index (VIX), the “fear gauge,” has remained elevated.
+Yesterday, the CBOE (Chicago Board Options Exchange) Volatility Index (VIX), the “fear gauge,” hit 28.38—its highest level since February.
 A level of 20 or above means heightened volatility.
-Although volatility normally returns, it has taken some investors by surprise this time—they may have become accustomed to the unusually calm conditions of 2017.
+The Dow Jones Industrial Average Index (DIA) fell to a 14-month low yesterday while the NASDAQ Composite (QQQ) temporarily fell into a bear market.
+Although volatility normally returns, it has taken some investors by surprise this time.
+They may have become accustomed to the unusually calm conditions of 2017.